realworldocaml/book/en/05-records.md

 ## Mutable fields

-By default, records, like most OCaml values, are immutable.
-That said, it is possible to declare a record field as mutable.
+Like most OCaml values, records are immutable by default.
+You can, however, declare individual record fields as mutable.
 For example, we could take the `client_info` type and make the fields that may need to change over time mutable, as follows.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # type client_info =